Book unique condos, vacation rentals, and more on Airbnb

 There aren’t many beaches in the world associated with royalty, but Kaanapali’s three miles of white sand beaches were once the official playground of the Hawaiian royal family.
 In this storied section of Maui, royalty surfed, swam, and relaxed.
 Today Kaanapali remains popular for all of those aforementioned activities, but is perhaps most renowned for its cliff divers.
 These brave souls hurtle toward the waters below dramatically illuminated by torchlight, a reenactment of ancestral courage.
 While Kaanapali’s coastline is dominated by a series of resorts and two enormous championship golf courses — the intentional outcome of Hawaii’s first planned resort development — its beaches are an inviting destination for sunbathing.
 Here the shoreline gently fades into shallow crystalline waters where sea turtles are regularly spotted gently floating with the tide, and the songs of migrating whales miles away can be heard echoing under the surface.

-When is the best time to stay in a vacation rental in Kaanapali?
+The best time to stay in a vacation rental in Kaanapali

 Maui’s year-round climate is dependably mild, with the northern end of the island where Kaanapali is located more prone to wind and rain than its South Shore neighbors.
 Even so, very cold or very hot weather is rare in Kaanapali, and the likelihood of rain turning into sunshine in a short amount of time is nearly guaranteed.
 Even the rainiest summer months only add a slight increase to the chance of precipitation on this side of Maui.Generally the most pleasant months of the year to stay in one of the area’s vacation rentals are January, February, and March, where days are warm and evenings pleasantly cool.
 Like most Hawaiian destinations, Kaanapali becomes more crowded with holiday vacationers after Thanksgiving.